The Oral History Program

 In the early 1970s Hatabel Hyer (a member of one of Orlando’s oldest families) was interested in recording the history of our community and, taking a portable recorder into the homes of older residents to record their stories, she created the Pioneer Party Line.
 The interest spread among the members of the Friends of the Orlando Public Library, who took on the project and it became the Oral History Program.
 Between 1975 and 1978, 144 tapes were recorded of eighty four interviews with Orlandoans, including T.G.
 Lee (the dairy owner) and Harry P. Leu (of Leu Gardens.)

-We are pleased to be able to share these recordings with you.
+We are grateful for the Orange County Regional History Center‘s making these recordings available for Orlando Memory, and we are pleased to be able to share these recordings with you.
 The original cassettes are now a part of the Orange County Regional History Center’s collections, along with transcripts of the recordings.
-Please visit the history center’s Joseph L. Brechner Research Center to further your research of an Orlando memory.
+Please visit the history center’s Joseph L. Brechner Research Center to further your research of an Orlando memory oral history.

 Erna Achenbach founded and operated one of the earliest and longest running pre-schools in central Florida.